datosgobes/DCAT-AP-ES/docs/validation.en.md

 - *Imports*
   - [`shacl_imports.ttl`](https://datosgobes.github.io/DCAT-AP-ES/releases/1.0.0/shacl/1.0.0/shacl_imports.ttl)
   - [`shacl_mdr_imports.ttl`](https://datosgobes.github.io/DCAT-AP-ES/releases/1.0.0/shacl/1.0.0/shacl_mdr_imports.ttl)

+!!! info "What is background knowledge?"
+    Background knowledge consists of importing external ontologies and vocabularies that complement the validation.
+These import files (`shacl_imports.ttl` and `shacl_mdr_imports.ttl`) contain definitions of classes, properties, and hierarchical relationships from the standards used in DCAT-AP-ES.

+    Using this background knowledge allows:

+    1. *Semantically richer validations*: By knowing the complete structure of the ontologies.
+    2. *Type inference*: Enables detection of inconsistencies in the class hierarchy.
+    3. *Derived property validation*: Checks relationships that might not be explicit in the data.

+    However, including this background knowledge can make validation slower and more resource-intensive.

 ## **Caso 4: Full DCAT-AP-ES (HVD with background knowlegdge)** {#case_4_dcat_ap_es_full_hvd_imports}
 Extends [Case 1](validation/#case_1_dcat_ap_en_full) with background knowledge about conformance to external standards.
 It also includes the forms that allow to properly describe high value datasets ([HVD](#high_value_datasets_high_value_datasets)).